Banging Toolbox

 2. Research the brand.

-By choosing a model from a brand with a reputation for creating high-quality products, you have a better guarantee that your shears will operate properly.
+By choosing a model from a brand with a reputation for creating superior-quality products, you have a better guarantee that your shears will operate properly.

-Good brands also offer warranties and great customer support in case the tool doesn’t work as expected.
+Additionally, good brands offer warranties and great customer support in case the tool doesn’t work as expected.

 Purchasing electric sheet metal shears from no-name brands with little to no customer support is usually not advisable and could potentially be a safety hazard if things go awry.